 The soils surrounding the chateau are remarkably rocky (river washed and rounded cobble).
 The varieties grown here include a majority of Cabernet Sauvignon, with smaller amounts of Merlot, Cabernet Franc and Petit Verdot.
 The chateau on site dates from 1864.
 Located in Pauillac, Château Latour (closed to the public) is only a short distance from at times, the large buses and tour groups that stop and admire the nearby stunning property of Château Pichon Baron.

+Total production of all the Eisele Estate wines is usually around 2,000 cases.
 For more information and to join the Eisele Vineyard waiting list to get on the mailing list visit: www.eiselevineyard.com

-Note: This review requires a significant update – we have toured the winery and Eisele Vineyard – but need a revisit to complete this review.
+Note: this review requires a significant update – we have toured the winery and Eisele Vineyard – but need a revisit to complete this review.

 Château Latour, Pauillac